www-py/wwwpy/README.md

 ## Documentation

+* [Introduction](docs/introduction.md): Learn about the project structure and how to get started.
 * [Component Documentation](docs/component.md): Instructions on how to use and create components.
 * [Seamless communication between server and browser(s)](docs/rpc.md): Learn about seamless communication between the server and browser(s).